-With summer coming to an end in Auburn, now is a great time to get a head start on air conditioner maintenance.
+With summer coming to an end in Auburn, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it lately, it could be full of dust and yard refuse.
-This buildup can reduce your unit’s efficiency and cause it to stop working.
-Or make it wear out faster.
+If you haven’t washed it this year, it could be blocked with mud and yard waste.
+This collection can limit your unit’s efficiency and cause it to malfunction.
+Or require replacement more quickly.

-We advise having your air conditioning system professionally tuned-up every year.
+We advise having your air conditioning system professionally serviced once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility expenses.
+Clean equipment can be more energy efficient, which could save you money on electric bills.

-Consistent AC maintenance also helps our technicians locate and address slight issues before they develop into high-priced problems.
+Regular AC maintenance also helps our technicians discover and take care of small issues before they turn into costly problems.

 Related: How to Keep Your Air Conditioner from Failing

 There’s also some work you can do by yourself between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?